 Place one hand on the child's forehead and the other under his chin.
 Slightly tilt the child's head back to open the airway by lifting the chin up and out while pushing down on the forehead.

 • Check for breathing.

 Turn your head toward the child's chest.
 Look for chest movement.
 Place your ear and cheek over the child's mouth to listen or feel for any signs of breathing.
 Watch for any chest-wall movement.
 If you can see, hear or feel the child breathing, help him to maintain an open airway, but do not start breathing for him (rescue breathing).
 If the child is not breathing, immediately begin rescue breathing.

-Give 2 rescue breaths after every 30 chest compressions.
-Count out loud as you do this, "One, and 2, and 3 ... and 30, breathe."
-Do a total of 4 cycles of 30 chest compressions and 2 rescue breaths, which should take about 2 minutes.
+Give two rescue breaths after every 30 chest compressions.
+Count out loud as you do this, "One, and two, and three ... and 30, breathe."
+Do a total of five cycles of 30 chest compressions and two rescue breaths, which should take about two minutes.

 Every few minutes or so, recheck for signs of circulation (for example, normal breathing, coughing or movement) and breathing.
-If there are no signs of circulation, continue chest compressions and rescue breathing.
+If there are no signs of circulation, continue and repeat with 30 chest compressions and 2 rescue breaths.

-If there are signs of circulation, but there is no breathing, continue rescue breathing with 1 breath every 3 seconds (20 breaths per minute).
+If there are signs of circulation, but there is no breathing, continue rescue breathing with one breath every three seconds (20 breaths per minute).
 Continue to regularly check the breathing and circulation until emergency personnel arrive.